MA in History Program Overview

 MA students pursuing this concentration undertake a significant work of research as a formal University Thesis.
 The concentration is designed for students intending to pursue the Ph.D. in history.
 A fully integrative analysis based on primary research, but in conversation with secondary literature, the history thesis should be approximately 85-100 pages, including abstract, full bibliography, and footnotes.
 A student wishing to complete a University Thesis must secure a primary advisor and second reader, along with Graduate Committee approval, before undertaking the project.
 Students should be in regular contact with the major advisor on the thesis throughout the project.
 University Theses must adhere to strict university guidelines and submission deadlines.
 Students are responsible for this timing, and for leaving suitable time for reading and revising advice from both readers.

-*Depending on Capstone Concentration one HIST 600 may be substituted with HIST 402: Public History (4 units) or HIST 403: Teaching History (4 units).
+**Depending on Capstone Concentration one HIST 600 may be substituted with one of the following courses: HIST 402: Public History (4 units), HIST 403: Teaching History (4 units), HIST 422: Museum Exhibit Development (4 units), ANTH 431: Advanced Anthropological Theory; HIST 471: History and Public Memory in the East Bay (4 units).

 Contact Us